moqri/311-service-classification/README.md

 ## Houston 311 Service Request Index
 http://www.houstontx.gov/311/ServiceRequestDirectorywithSLA-Nov2016.htm

-They have main categories such as Apartments and Animals and under each main category they have sub-categories.
+There are 68 main categories such as Apartments and Animals and under each main category there are 1 to 30 sub-categories.
 For example:

 Animals
 * Dead Animal Collection ...